Joe-Dowd/dots/README.md

 │   ├── vim/
 │   └── zsh/
 │       ├── bin/     # File name = A command you can execute
-│       └── source/  # File name = Category of shell modifications
+│       ├── scripts/ # File name = A script executed on a new sesison │       └── source/  # File name = Category of shell modifications
 ├── *.yml            # Playbook files
 ├── system.yml       # Runs all playbooks (needs root)